flow-ai/flowai-js-templates/README.md

-# The flow.ai Javascript Response Templates
+# The Flow.ai JavaScript Response Templates
 Easy helper classes to create rich [flow.ai](https://flow.ai) response templates like cards, buttons and locations.

 Reponse templates allow developers to render widgets at channels that support this like Facebook Messenger or the flow.ai Web client.